 THE BEAUTY AND THE BEAST

-Walt actually thinks that as long as he gives his wife everything money can buy that he is actually a good person.
+Walt actually thinks that as long as he gives his wife everything money can buy he is actually a good person.
 Doesn’t matter that he’s basically holding her captive, using the kids as bargaining chips.

 THE SLEEPING BEAUTY IN THE WOOD